For further information about The Nutcracker, click here.

 Regular Weekly Rehearsals:

-These follow the intensive week and will generally be held on a Saturday afternoon/evening and on one weekday afternoon.
+These follow the intensive week and will generally be held on a Saturday afternoon/evening.
 Schedule TBA.

 This schedule is handed out about 2 weeks prior to performance week(s).
 It includes all information regarding theater schedules, costume fittings, rotating casts (when applicable), etc. At this point, all cast members should clear their extra curricular schedules and consider themselves "on call."